Film personalities welcome govt's decision to repeal farm laws, hail farmers for their perseverance | Politics

 “Many many congratulations to farmer friends and all supporters!!
 We fought comrades, we won comrades!
 If you try, you will win sometime!! #FarmersProtest #Farmlawsrepealed,” he said.

-Filmmaker Onir welcomed the decision but also said one must not forget all those people who lost their lives amidst the protest.
-"Jai ho #kisanandolan #FarmersProtest.
-The best thing I have heard in a long long time.
-But DO NOT FORGET all the lives lost in this long battle," he added.
+Filmmaker Onir welcomed the decision but also said one must not forget all those people who lost their lives amidst the protest. “jai ho #kisanandolan #FarmersProtest.
+The beat thing I have heard in a long long time.
+But DO NOT FORGET all the lives lost in this long battle,” he added.

-''Sign of a true democracy is when opposing groups come together for the greater harmony of the country!
-Happy that the govt has decided to call off the stand-off & repeal for reworking the #farmlaws & bringing about peace.
-Let's all celebrate in this spirit of Gurupurab Folded hands#GuruNanakJayanti,'' actor Randeep Hooda said.
+''Sign of a true democracy is when opposing groups come together for the greater harmony of the country!'' actor Randeep Hooda said.

+Lauding the spirit of farmers, actor Swara Bhasker said protest and activism works.

+''This is a result of the struggle of farmers!
+Even in dark times..

 Actor Kangana Ranaut, however, had a different view.

-In the past, many celebrities such as Pannu, Chadha, Priyanka Chopra Jonas, Sonam Kapoor Ahuja, Preity Zinta, Swara Bhasker, Diljit Dosanjh, Ritesh Deshmukh, director Hansal Mehta, Harbhajan Mann, Jasbir Jassi, among others had extended their support to the protesting farmers, via social media.
+In the past, many celebrities such as Pannu, Chadha, Priyanka Chopra Jonas, Sonam Kapoor Ahuja, Preity Zinta, Swara Bhasker, Dosanjh, Reitesh Deshmukh, director Hansal Mehta, Harbhajan Mann, Jasbir Jassi, among others had extended their support to the protesting farmers, via social media.

 Many Punjabi singers and actors including Mann, Kanwar Grewal, Harf Cheema, Babbu Maan, Jass Bajwa, Himmat Sandu, R Nait, Anmol Gagan, composed songs hailing the fighting spirit of the farmers.